moq-wg/moq-transport/draft-lcurley-warp.md

 ## CATALOG {#message-catalog}
 The sender advertises tracks via the CATALOG message.
+The receiver can then SUBSCRIBE to the indiciated tracks by ID.

 The format of the CATALOG message is as follows: